Continuum models of directed polymers on disordered diamond fractals in the critical case: Introduction

-The construction of the CRPMs, $\mathbf{M}_r$, in this article is a straightforward task using the limiting partition function laws derived in~\cite{Clark3}.
-Beyond outlining some of the basic features of $\mathbf{M}_r$, such as that $ \mathbf{M}_r$ is a.s.\ non-atomic and mutually singular to $\mathbb{E}[\mathbf{M}_r]=\mu$, our main focus is on characterizing the typical size of intersection-times sets $I_{p,q}$ for $(p,q)\in \Gamma\times \Gamma$ in the support of $\mathbf{M}_r\times \mathbf{M}_r$.
-When not finite, the sets $I_{p,q}$ are a.s.\ uncountable but of Hausdorff dimension zero.
-A more refined understanding of the size of these sparse sets can be achieved using generalized Hausdorff measures~\cite{Hausdorff} defined in terms of logarithmic dimension functions $h_{\epsilon}(a)=\frac{1}{|\log(1/a)|^\epsilon}$ for exponent $\epsilon>0$ in place of standard power functions $h_\alpha(a)=a^\epsilon$; see Definition~\ref{DefLogHaus}.
+The construction of the RCPMs, $\mathbf{M}_r$, in this article is a straightforward task using the limiting partition function laws derived in~\cite{Clark3}.
+Beyond outlining some of the basic features of $\mathbf{M}_r$, such as that $ \mathbf{M}_r$ is a.s.\ non-atomic and mutually singular to $\mathbb{E}[\mathbf{M}_r]=\mu$, our main focus is on characterizing the typical size of intersection-times sets $I^{p,q}$ for $(p,q)\in \Gamma\times \Gamma$ chosen according to a realization of the product measure $\mathbf{M}_r\times \mathbf{M}_r$.
+When not finite, the sets $I^{p,q}$ are $\mathbf{M}_r\times \mathbf{M}_r$-a.e.\ uncountably infinite but of Hausdorff dimension zero.
+A more refined understanding of the size of these sparse sets can be gained using generalized Hausdorff measures~\cite{Hausdorff} defined in terms of logarithmic dimension functions $h_{\epsilon}(a)=\frac{1}{|\log(1/a)|^\epsilon}$ for exponent $\epsilon>0$ in place of standard power functions $h_\epsilon(a)=a^\epsilon$; see Definition~\ref{DefLogHaus}.
 Generalized Hausdorff measures of this form have been considered, for instance, in the theory of Furstenberg-type sets~\cite{Rela,Rela2}.
-The trivial-to-nontrivial gap in the behavior of $I_{p,q}$ between the pure product measure $\mu\times \mu$ and realizations of the disordered product measures $\mathbf{M}_r\times \mathbf{M}_r$ is a strong localization property that suggests $\mathbf{M}_r$ is supported on a set of paths restricted to a measure zero subspace of $D$.
-This effective constriction of the space available to paths drives them into having richer intersection sets when chosen independently according a fixed realization of $\mathbf{M}_r$.
+The trivial-to-nontrivial difference in the typical behavior of $I^{p,q}$ between the pure product measure $\mu\times \mu$ and realizations of the disordered product measures $\mathbf{M}_r\times \mathbf{M}_r$ is a localization property that suggests $\mathbf{M}_r$ is supported on a set of paths restricted to a `small' subset of $D$.
+This effective constriction of the space available to paths drives them into having richer intersection sets when sampled independently using a fixed realization of $\mathbf{M}_r$.

 As $R\searrow -\infty$ the law of the random measure $\mathbf{M}_R$ converges to the deterministic pure measure $\mu$ on paths.
-In heuristic terms, a second reason that the CRPM $\mathbf{M}_r$ does not fit into the mold of a subcritical GMC on $\mu$ is that it would require an infinite coupling strength $\beta=\infty$ to a field.
-There is, however, a conditional GMC construction of $\mathbf{M}_r$ from $\mathbf{M}_R$ for any $R\in (-\infty, r)$, which is discussed in~\cite{Clark4}.
-To summarize the construction, we write
+In heuristic terms, a second reason that the RCPM $\mathbf{M}_r$ does not fit into the mold of a subcritical GMC on $\mu$ is that it would require an infinite coupling strength $\beta=\infty$ to a field.
+There is, however, a conditional GMC construction of $\mathbf{M}_r$ from $\mathbf{M}_R$ for any $R\in (-\infty, r)$, which is explored in~\cite{Clark4}.
+To summarize the construction in formal terms, we write